kcrary/istari/docs/theorems.md

     2 goals (depth 0)

 Now there are two goals.
-The first goal (goal 0) is given in its entirety, any remaining goals (goal 1, in this case) are abbreviated.
+The first goal (goal 0) is given in its entirety; any remaining goals (goal 1, in this case) are abbreviated.
 (One can get the all the goals unabbreviated by entering `C-c S`.)

 With two goals active, we cannot apply a tactic.
 First we must enter